digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/workflows/trigger-from-app.md

 ---
 id: trigger-workflow-from-app
-title: Trigger Workflows Within ToolJet
+title: Trigger Workflows Within JumpStart
 ---

-This guide will show you how to set up a workflow and trigger it from a ToolJet application.
+This guide will show you how to set up a workflow and trigger it from a JumpStart application.
 <div style={{paddingTop:'24px'}}>

 ## Create Workflow